 When Charles Dickens visited Harrisburg, Pennsylvania, in 1842, he was highly unimpressed.
 Describing the state capital, he said it had "feeble lights, reflected dismally from the wet ground, did not shine out upon a very cheerful city".
 It's a shame he didn't take more time to make better acquaintance with Harrisburg's charms, as I suspect he would have found some kindred literary spirits.

 Today, Harrisburg is the perfect destination for literature lovers - no matter what Dickens might have muttered!
 Here are my top pics for a beautiful, book-filled adventure!

-The Midtown Scholar
+The Best Bookstore in Harrisburg: The Midtown Scholar

 Before you check into your hotel, before you head out to dinner, you need to visit the Midtown Scholar to sooth your soul and fill your heart.
 THIS is what other bookstores dream of being when they grow up.
 This independent, vibrant, community-loving, high-end second hand bookstore is actually the gateway to a number of businesses-within-a-business, including a bakery, coffee shop, rare print seller, and art gallery.
 It's well worth inquiring about special events, as the Midtown Scholar is host to a number of book clubs and social gatherings and also stocks The Burg, a free magazine of Harrisburg happenings.

 You could get lost for hours among the stacks as you admire their rare tomes on art history, American art history, and American and world history - they're some of the most extensive collections in the United States.
 You could wile away the afternoon, writing and drinking organic, fair trade coffee at the cafe bar - and see if you can tease some of the staff into revealing the bar's unique, century old, political history.
 Or you could do what I did and spend some quiet time alone in the cool, snug room housing the rare prints, picking up one-of-a-kind book plates for as little as $4.